reclaimprotocol/zk-fetch/README.md

 ### Add GeoLocation

-You can add geolocation to the fetch request.
+You can add geolocation information to your fetch request.
 The default value for geoLocation is null.

+Note: The geoLocation should be a two-letter ISO country code, for example, 'US' for the United States.

 ```
   const publicOptions = {